horken7/movie-credits/README.md

     2. Run it `python3 datacleaning.py` or `python datacleaning.py`

 ##### output
-your **actors.list.tsv.csv** will most likely be located where the tsv file is.
+your **actors.list.tsv.csv** will be located where the tsv file is.

 ### Results